 If you have any concerns involving your mouth, teeth or gums, you can schedule an examination with Dr. Haynes to receive an accurate diagnosis and determine whether oral surgery is the right treatment for you.
 Dr. Haynes will perform a thorough assessment of your situation and recommend the best option based on your precise issues.

 The steps and process will vary based on the type of surgery you have.
 Local anesthesia can be used for most procedures, although sedation may also be an option for more complex treatments or patients with more anxiety.
 Dr. Haynes and his staff will take steps to ensure your procedure is both safe and comfortable for you.
 He will also provide you with all the information you need before your surgery, so you are confident in anticipating your procedure and recovery process afterward.

 While oral surgery is often the best way to treat a problem involving the teeth, gums, or mouth, it is not the only choice available.
 In some cases, Dr. Haynes may recommend a less invasive treatment.
 If that procedure does not have the desired effect, oral surgery may be the next logical course of action.
 Other times, Dr. Haynes may decide right away that surgery will offer you the best possible outcome.

-Recovery from Oral Surgery
+What Is The Recovery from Oral Surgery